qnmu/gitskills/README.md

 # gitskills
-Creating a new branck is quick and simple.
+Creating a new branck is quick & simple.